gctools-outilsgc/aurora-website/README.md

 ---
 ```

-- The `path` should be the **same** for both english and french file.
+- The `path` should be the **same** for both English and French file.
 - The `subnav` is the `order_of_the_subnav`/`subnav_english_name`/`subnav_french_name`/`order_in_the_subnav`.
 It should be the **same** in both files.
 - The `lang` should be either `en` or `fr`.
-- The `title` will be added in the side naviguation of the section.
-It should be in french in the french file.
+- The `title` will be added in the side navigation of the section.
+It should be in French in the French file.

 Now the file should be processed by Gatsby and should appear at the `path` specified in both frontmatters.

-The dynamic side naviguation should show your new documentation section when you run the `yarn run develop` command.
+The dynamic side navigation should show your new documentation section when you run the `yarn run develop` command.
 If it does not appear on the path, try deleting the `public` and `.cache` folder before running the `yarn run develop` command again.

-When you see that your documentation has appeared in both french and english, you may commit your changes and push upstream.
+When you see that your documentation has appeared in both French and English, you may commit your changes and push upstream.
 Run the `yarn run deploy` command to update the live site.

 **If you do not interact with commands when working with a github project**, you can add your files to a new branch and it will be tested and merged.